Below is a text only representation of the Patient Information Leaflet (ePIL).

 Men and contraception

-Your female partner should not become pregnant while you are taking this medicine because it could harm the baby.
-If your female partner is able to become pregnant, you must use highly effective contraception while on treatment and for at least 3 months after stopping treatment.
-Talk to your doctor about the right methods of contraception for you and your partner.
+Your female partner must avoid becoming pregnant while you are taking this medicine because it could harm the baby.
+If your female partner is able to become pregnant, you must use highly effective contraception:

 Pregnancy